Beast-Masters-addons/feed-o-matic/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+9.0 - 2019/11/02
+- Added support for WoW Classic
+- Updated TOC to indicate compatibility with WoW Patch 8.2.5
+- Show feed button when using Z-perl unit frames
+- Open the correct settings page at first attempt

+v.
 8.0 - 2018/08/08
 - Updated to support WoW Patch 8.0.
 - Added Battle for Azeroth foods.
 (For many new foods, the category/diet is an untested guess.
 If you encounter issues, please send feedback at https://github.com/fizzwidget/feed-o-matic/issues.)